 What Is the Difference Between In-Home Care and Assisted Living?

 As elderly loved ones get older, you may begin to think about housing and care options to ensure their security, health, and safety.
 Many people think of assisted living when they envision elder care.
 However, there are other options that may be more appropriate.
 For example, many seniors thrive with in-home care as an alternative to assisted living.

 Both options offer a variety of services for aging adults.
 Assisted living care is provided in dedicated residential facilities for senior living.
 In-home care takes place in the home.
 Some seniors thrive receiving in-home care living alone.
 However, in-home care is also appropriate for seniors living with their adult children or other relatives.

 Assisted living communities may have anywhere from a dozen to over a hundred residents.
 They live in individual housing units such as apartments or condos.
-Units are designed with seniors’ needs in mind, providing more safety features than the average residence.
+Units are designed with seniors’ needs in mind.
+Thus, they provide more safety features than the average residence.
 These communities usually offer services within the facilities, such as meals, group activities, and personal care services.
 Generally, assisted living facilities are staffed 24/7, but direct medical care is not provided.
 In this way, assisted living is different from nursing home care, which is ideal for individuals who are not able to retain as much independence in their daily lives.

 Flexibility in Caretaking Services

 In assisted living communities, there are usually transitional options for end of life care.
 For example, those in independent living areas may need to move into memory care facilities or hospice facilities.
 These are often co-located with the assisted living community.
 In this way, assisted living care is scalable to individual needs.
 However, in-home care offers much more flexibility.
 In addition, it won’t require moving to a new facility unit to receive necessary care.